sg893052/sonic-buildimage/templates/SONiC Design Doc Template.md

 # 6 Serviceability and Debug
 ***This section is important and due attention should be given to it**.
 Topics include:*

 - *Commands: Debug commands are those that are not targeted for the end user, but are more for Dev, Support and QA engineers.
-They and not a replacement for user show commands, and don't necessarily need to comply with command style rules.
+They are not a replacement for user show commands, and don't necessarily need to comply with all command style rules.
 Many features will not have these.*
 - *Logging: Please state specific, known events that will be logged (and at what severity level)*
 - *Counters: Ensure that you add counters/statistics for all interesting events (e.g. packets rx/tx/drop/discard)*
-- *Trace: Please make sure you have incorporated the debugging framework feature. e.g., ensure your code registers with the debugging framework and add your dump routines for any debug info you want to be collected.*
+- *Trace: Please make sure you have incorporated the debugging framework feature (or similar) as appropriate. e.g. ensure your code registers with the debugging framework and add your dump routines for any debug info you want to be collected.*
 # 7 Warm Boot Support
 *Describe expected behavior and any limitations.*